Joe Martinez (baseball): 2010

 Chukchansi Park was Martinez's home stadium during his time with the Grizzlies.

 Martinez attended spring training with the Giants in 2010, but right elbow inflammation limited him to one game, and he was optioned to Fresno on March 23.
 That season, The Fresno Bee reported that he was "arguably [the Grizzlies'] best starter".
 In 14 games (13 starts), he posted a 5–3 record, a 3.32 ERA, 65 strikeouts, 26 walks, and 78 hits allowed in 81 1/3 innings pitched.
 Due to an injury to Todd Wellemeyer, Martinez was called up by the Giants on June 11.
 Starting in place of Wellemeyer against the Baltimore Orioles on June 15, Martinez pitched 6 1/3 innings but allowed four runs in a 4–1 defeat.
 "I was a little out of synch not having pitched for 10 days, but it was good enough to get a lot of ground balls that just found holes," Martinez afterwards described his performance.
 The Giants elected to use top prospect Madison Bumgarner the next time Wellemeyer's turn in the rotation came around, and Martinez was moved to the bullpen.
 Seldom-used, he made only four appearances (counting the start) through the trade deadline of July 31, posting an 0–1 record and a 4.91 ERA.
 On that date, he was traded to the Pittsburgh Pirates with John Bowker for Javier López.

 After his departure, the Giants went on to win the 2010 World Series.
 As a member of the team that season, he received a ceremonial World Series ring, which he had to pick up from a FedEx distribution center in New Jersey.

 Pittsburgh Pirates

-The Pirates immediately optioned Martinez to the Class AAA Indianapolis Indians of the International League.
+The Pirates immediately optioned Martinez to the Triple-A Indianapolis Indians of the International League.
 In seven games (four starts), he posted a 1–2 record, a 5.72 ERA, 18 strikeouts, seven walks, and 46 hits allowed in 28 1/3 innings.
 He was promoted by the Pirates on September 5.
 Despite Martinez's starting experience, manager John Russell said the team planned to use him as a relief pitcher.
 He made five relief appearances for them, recording no record and a 3.12 ERA.
 In nine games (one start) combined between San Francisco and Pittsburgh, he had an 0–1 record, a 4.12 ERA, nine strikeouts, nine walks, and 26 hits allowed in 19 2/3 innings.